jetspiking/OpenSystemQuery/README.md

 # Contributing
 Bugs can be reported by opening issues.
 Ideas to include specific information can also be discussed by opening an issue.

-# Thank you for using Open System Query
+# Thank you for using OSQ
 If you enjoy Open System Query and feel like it's improving your productivity and you want to support me extra, you could consider buying me a drink by navigating to my Buy Me A Coffee account.

 <img src="https://github.com/jetspiking/OpenSystemQuery/blob/main/Images/PNG1.png?raw=true">